-I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable)

-(1) Recommended actions for the affected area: isolate the individual(s) who was/were directly exposed to the agent.
+- I. Non-fire emergency (EAP) actions (recommended, acceptable and unacceptable) - a.
+Recommended actions (refer to table 17-A1) - (1) Recommended actions for the affected area: isolate the individual(s) who was/were directly exposed to the agent. - > Reason:

 The individual(s) who has/have been exposed to or have had contact with the possible biological agents must be isolated.
 The individual(s) should be isolated in an area free from any further exposure and away from other people who have not been exposed to the agent and be hold for possible decontamination.
 By isolating both the affected area and individual(s), the FLS director helps to limit the spread of the biological agents and allow the individual(s) to receive medical evaluation and treatment as soon as possible.